 - Life is Strange

 - Samorost 3

 - Thimbleweed Park

 Best classic adventure games

-When it comes to dialogue, character, world, and imagination, Grim Fandango represents the best of the adventure game genre.
+Dialogue, character, world, and imagination cement Grim Fandango among the best adventure games.
 Set in the Mexican Land of the Dead, where everyone’s a skeleton or a demon, the recently deceased have to work off any crimes they may have committed before taking the treacherous four-year journey to get into the Ninth Underworld.
-It’s a cleverly thought-out world shot through with film noir influences and a big dollop of crime and corruption.
-In among all of this, protagonist Manny Calavera must try to save Mercedes Colomar, the woman he thinks he wronged.
+It is a cleverly realised world with film noir influences and a big dollop of crime and corruption.

-The game stars some of the finest characters ever written.
-Friendly, car-obsessed demon Glottis wouldn’t be out of place in any of the best Disney/Pixar movies, and Manny himself is one of the most effortlessly cool and likeable player characters in an adventure game.
-The often obtuse puzzles can derail the pacing, but just exploring and interacting with this beautiful world makes any such irritations easy to forgive, even playing the game 20 years later.
+The game stars some of the finest characters ever written, including protagonist Manny Calavera, who must try to save Mercedes Colomar, the woman he thinks he wronged.
+Friendly, car-obsessed demon Glottis would not be out of place in the best Disney/Pixar movies, and Manny is one of the most effortlessly cool and likeable player characters in an adventure game.
+The often obtuse puzzles can derail the pacing, but just exploring and interacting with this beautiful world makes up for these irritants.

 Tim Schafer’s journey through Mexican folklore still represents the pinnacle of proper movie-quality storytelling in videogames – just don’t mention those wretched demon beavers.